 All A7s feature an automatic transmission with either seven or eight gears.

-Power output ranges from 204hp to 340hp – though high-performance S7 and RS 7 variants have been previously offered with far more, and are set to appear again in the future.
+Power output ranges from 204hp to 340hp – though high-performance S7 and RS 7 variants offer much more urgency.

 Standard trim level choices are Sport, S Line and Vorsprung.
 Equipment is generous throughout.